 Locking in profits goes hand in hand with cutting losses quickly.
 Trading can be difficult, so if you find yourself in a winning position, be sure to take the gains while you can.
-I can’t tell you how many times (especially early on), I was up on trade, but wanted the Grand Slam home run, and then watched as profits diminished to nothing.
+I can’t tell you how many times (especially early on), I was up on trade, but wanted the Grand Slam home run and then watched as my profits diminished to nothing.
 Since focusing on hitting singles, my results have been so much better.
 I aim for singles and lock in profits early.
-This then allows me to be much more patient and less emotional, with any remaining shares that I decide to hold on to.
+This then allows me to be much more patient and less emotional with any remaining shares that I decide to hold onto.
 It is much easier to trade with house money, than your own!

 #7 Focus on Preparation!!!!

 As with any profession, good preparation can be the difference between success and failure.
 Trading is no different.
-I used to get up 30 minutes before the market open, stumble to my computer, and then with one eye opened, try to get my bearings, and see what’s “hot”.
+I used to get up 30 minutes before the market open, stumble to my computer and then, with one eye opened, try to get my bearings and see what’s “hot.”
 My results during that period reflected that clear lack of preparation.
-I now spend several hours a night researching, studying, and devising plans for possible trades in the morning.
-I then wake up hours before the market open, review my plans, and am ready for whatever the market throws at me before the bell rings.
-Preparation is key, and has certainly been a crucial part of my success up to this point.
+I now spend several hours a night researching, studying and devising plans for possible trades in the morning.
+I then wake up hours before the market open, review my plans and I am ready for whatever the market throws at me before the bell rings.
+Preparation is key and has certainly been a crucial part of my success up to this point.

 #8 Stay Humble and Eager to Learn!!!

 Though I’ve experienced a bit of early success, I still look at trading as though I was a complete novice.
-This keeps me humble, and hungry to learn as much as I can, as often as I can.
-We are truly lucky to have so much information at the tips of our fingers, particularly in an environment like Profit.ly, and in the Tim Grittani, Michael Goode, Steven Dux, and Mark Croock.
-Take advantage of it!, where we are fortunate enough to be able to learn from elite traders like Tim Sykes,
+This keeps me humble and hungry to learn as much as I can, as often as I can.
+We are truly lucky to have so much information at the tips of our fingers, particularly in an environment like Profit.ly, and in the Trading Challenge, where we are fortunate enough to be able to learn from elite traders like Tim Sykes, Tim Grittani, Michael Goode, Steven Dux, and Mark Croock.
+Take advantage of it!

 #9 There is No Magic Formula!!